 We are extremely proud of you, Nick.
 Keep up the great work.

-Kairos Youth Services is a private non-profit organization that operates three community based youth homes and the Chafee Foster Care Independence Program in North Central Montana.
+Kairos Youth Services is a private non-profit organization that operates two community based youth homes and the Chafee Foster Care Independence Program in North Central Montana.
 Youth in placement live in a healthy structured environment that provides safety and security.
 Youth are offered educational, social, cultural and recreational opportunities.
 They receive personal guidance, supervision, individual and family counseling, and referral to appropriate community resources.
 Youth exit our programs with improved school performance, fewer legal problems, and the skills necessary to become productive members of our community.

 A United Way Supported Service